viduq/giant-chura/README.md

 ## Description

-So far, this is only a port of @javidx9's excellent tutorial on isometric tiles on youtube https://www.youtube.com/watch?v=ukkbNKTgf5U and ported to Raylib.
+So far, this is only a port of @javidx9's excellent tutorial on isometric tiles to Raylib.
+The tutorial can be found on youtube https://www.youtube.com/watch?v=ukkbNKTgf5U

 WIP.